stormvansoldt/PythonTools/README.md

 ## PyCat

 PyCat is basically what it sounds like - a clone of the popular tool netcat.
 My main goals for this project have nearly been completed at the time of updating this README, which was to gain a better understanding of how low-level networking sockets work.
 This isn't a completely fleshed out remake (yet(?)), but does support basic server/client features of netcat.
 Usage and examples can be found in the README in the PyCat folder.

+## PyDump

+A TCP proxy that allows us to intercept all TCP traffic to and from a remote connection.
+This script will take the data in-transit, and print both the ASCII and hex representations of said data to the console.
+Just like the other scripts, usage and examples can be found in the README of the PyDump folder.